DataDog/documentation/content/en/events/guides/migrating_from_stream_to_explorer.md

 ---
-title: Migrating from the Events Stream to the Events Explorer
+title: Migrating from the Event Stream to the Events Explorer
 kind: documentation
 ---